EXTENUATING CIRCUMSTANCES (TAUGHT PROGRAMMES) - 2021/22

 5.4 Due to professional and legal requirements relating to the protection of patient confidentiality, evidence from the University Talking Therapist Service (or similar services) may simply report that a student is either currently in or about to start a talking therapy without supplying details of the nature of the student’s condition (although there is an expectation that relevant dates (including referral) will be reported to ensure that they correlate with the claimed ECs).
 This should be taken as appropriate supporting evidence of the student’s claims.

 5.5 Where a student believes that the relevant circumstances are of a highly confidential nature, they may report the circumstances to the Director of Student Services.
-The Director shall either:
+The Director or their nominee, who shall normally be a Head of Student Services shall either:

 (a) Confirm the confidential nature of the circumstances and provide the Extenuating Circumstances Panel with a statement of their severity and the date(s) of their likely impact.
 The substantive detail of the circumstances shall remain confidential to the Director of Student Services; OR

 (b) Determine that the nature of the circumstances does not merit confidentiality of treatment and advise the student that they should report their ECs in the normal way.

 5.6 In those exceptional cases where supporting evidence cannot be realistically provided, that which is supplied should be detailed enough that relevant University role holders (e.g. Extenuating Circumstances Panels, and LTS Managers) are able to reasonably infer the ECs’ likely detrimental effects.

 5.7 The type and amount of supporting evidence should, wherever possible, be proportionate and appropriate to the nature of the adjustment being requested by the student, i.e. the greater the adjustment, the more comprehensive the evidence required.

 5.8 MB BS (MED) students who are declaring that they are ‘not fit to sit’ are not required to submit supporting evidence.